 Yesterday I had to have my sixteen-year-old daughter try to translate her teacher’s fall term comments for me: “What’s a Webster apportionment method?”

 I pretended to understand her answer, then ventured, “What the heck is a planar pentavalent graph?”
-Ultimately I abandoned the evidence and accepted the verdict: my lovely daughter is “a mathematician’s mathematician.”
+Ultimately I abandoned the supporting evidence and accepted the verdict: my lovely daughter is “a mathematician’s mathematician.”

 Today undergraduate math wizards get to do something not on the menu even at Hogwarts: they offer up the day. . .voluntarily . . .for fun . . .ordinarily smack in the middle of semester final exams. . . to toss in an extra six straight hours of math.